greenwood-capital-tagline-logo

 B. Types of Advisory Services

-1. Investment Advisory Services
+2. Investment Advisory Services

 2. Institutional Investment Management

 Consulting Services: We provide investment advice to other Financial Advisers and/or their clients, employee benefit plans, foundations, endowments, corporate funds, and insurance companies on a contractual basis.
-If we provide consulting services only, this is on a non-managed, non-discretionary basis where we do not manage the individual assets, but instead provide advice in regards to economic, market and investment outlook and investment strategy.
+If we provide consulting services only, this is on a non-managed, non-discretionary basis where we do not manage the individual assets, but instead provide advice in regard to economic, market and investment outlook and investment strategy.
 We do not manage, and therefore will not execute brokerage (trades) for consulting relationships.

 Selection of Other Advisers: In some instances, in order to further diversify a client’s investment portfolio in accordance with a client’s investment policy statement, we will recommend a client utilize additional money manager(s) via a sub-advisory or direct relationship.